needle-mirror/com.unity.addressables/Documentation~/MemoryManagement.md

 * [Table of contents]: Lists the assets in a bundle.
 * [Preload table]: Lists the dependencies of each asset.

-When you organize your Addressable groups and AssetBundles, you typically must make tradeoffs between the size and the number of AssetBundles you create and load.
+When you organize your Addressable groups and AssetBundles, you typically must make trade-offs between the size and the number of AssetBundles you create and load.
 On the one hand, fewer, larger bundles can minimize the total memory usage of your AssetBundles.
 On the other hand, using a larger number of small bundles can minimize the peak memory usage because you can unload assets and AssetBundles more easily.

 While the size of an AssetBundle on disk is not the same as its size at runtime, you can use the disk size as an approximate guide to the memory overhead of the AssetBundles in a build.
 You can get bundle size and other information you can use to help analyze your AssetBundles from the [Build Layout Report].